 “Nine out of 10 Americans do not reach fiber goals with an average intake at 12-14 grams out of the 25-38 grams recommended by the US Dietary Guidelines,” says Lauren Harris-Pincus, RDN, and author of The Protein-Packed Breakfast Club.
-And fiber has a lot of health benefits to offer, especially first thing in the morning.
+And fiber has a lot of health benefits to offer, especially in regards to pooping in the morning.
 “Fiber helps to normalize your bowel movements, preventing constipation and bloating, while also keeping you full for long periods of time.
 Fiber is also an essential part of healthy eating in general, as it reduces heart disease, regulates blood sugar, and helps to prevent GI cancers,” says Brigitte Zeitlin, RD, and owner of BZ Nutrition in NYC.

 Breakfast is a great time of day to pack in extra fiber, which not only makes your gut happy but also keeps you satisfied and less likely to reach for the office donut tray or candy bowl mid-morning, Harris-Pincus says.
 The same goes for protein and good fats, so pair them with those fibrous foods.

 Not sure what to eat?
 These RDs are here to help get you started.